WHAT IS APPEALING ABOUT BUYING DIAPERS?

 Content Audit

-To understand the landscape of baby registries, and more importantly, its role in the lives of our users, we sought to understand the emotions and mindsets of our users through the lens of the Gifter as well as how they interact with the current Amazon Baby Registry.
+To understand the landscape of baby registries, and more importantly, thier role in the lives of our users, we sought to understand the emotions and mindsets of our users through the lens of the Gifter as well as how they interact with the current Amazon Baby Registry.
 Our team performed a content audit on the current process of using the Amazon Baby Registry as a Gifter using the platform.
 Walking through this portion of the experience gave us a more solid understanding of the interactions that users experience on the Amazon platform

-Registry Creator content audit
+Creator content audit (Not meant to be legible)

-Registry Gifter content audit
+Gifter content audit (Not meant to be legible)

-Registry Gifter
+Registry Gifter jounrey

 Process Mapping